MRCIEU/MR-PREG/BiB/GWAS/4.Heritability/README.md

-We need to estimate the (SNP-based) heritability of the assessed phenotypes (ie. the proportion of variation in the trait that can be explained by genetic variation in the population [all SNPs]).
+We need to estimate the (SNP-based) heritability of the assessed phenotypes (ie. the proportion of variation in the trait that can be explained by genetic variation in the population [all SNPs]) before the GWAS is ran.
+The fastGWA model already estimates it before running the GWAS, it is one of the outputs.

 https://www.nature.com/articles/s41588-020-0600-y